v0ss3n/jekyll/_posts/textilelab/2019-10-22-cryptography and cellular automata research.md

 The problem is that I am still creating the prints myself with the symbols and I want the computer to do this.
 I also cannot properly explain what I am doing, it doesn't really make sense.
 There is also a gap between the prints I am generating and the methods I am using, the methods are not really adding another dimension to the project.
 So my methods and concept are not strong enough yet.

-need more fun: don't forget the chimeras!!!!
+- don't forget the chimeras
 - use the text generation tool to write the epic novels of the computer culture https://talktotransformer.com/
 - using neural networks to write the poetry of the machine and then use that as an inspiration for the prints??? or using it as an oracle >>> creating a fake culture and fake symbols and fake stories (nonsensical stories about archetypes?)
-- using data???

 <!-- symbols to start with
 - 118